This article was contributed by David Panter, Industry Solutions Manager at Trapeze Group AP.

 It typically takes business owners about 20 years to build the company to the point that they are able to offer a valuable proposition to a buyer.

 Consider where your market is headed.
 If your vertical is undergoing significant technological change, you may decide to expedite the sale to gain the investment necessary to keep up with market demands.

 Unless you have a pressing reason to sell, you can just carry on and defer that M&A call until next month, or the month after.
 However, this can be a risky approach.

 Proper planning can allow you to reduce your stressors and maximize your returns when you eventually sell.
-Whether you intend on selling in a year, 2 years, 5, or 10, it’s never too early to begin preparing for your exit.
+Whether you intend on selling in a year, two years, five, or ten, it’s never too early to begin preparing for your exit.
 Planning will let you offer a valuable proposition to a buyer while you look after your staff, protect your customers and continue running the business.

-Here’s a short list of what you can do to plan for your exit:
+Here’s a list of what you can do to plan for your exit: